dse/cheat-sheets/html-unicode.md

 | `–`       |    U+2013 | EN DASH                     | `&#8211;` | `&ndash;` |
 | `—`       |    U+2014 | EM DASH                     | `&#8212;` | `&mdash;` |

+-   Use the EN DASH for numeric ranges and other purposes.
+    -   Example: Hours 8am – 5pm; cf. 8am - 5pm
+-   Use the EM DASH for sentence interruptions and other purposes.

 | Character | Codepoint | Name                | Decimal   | HTML       |
 |:---------:|----------:|:--------------------|----------:|:----------:|
 | `−`       |    U+2212 | MINUS SIGN          | `&#8722;` | `&minus;`  |